When it comes to creating online quizzes, randomizing questions and shuffling answer options are useful to teachers in avoiding cheating.

 Assume that you have a question bank of 30 questions.
-Now, you want to create a quiz with different versions from those 30 questions.
+Now, you want to create multiple versions of a test from those questions.
 In other words, you want the order of those questions and their answer options to be randomized.
-Thanks to that, each student will get a different version when they take part in the quiz.
-No one will get the same version with the same order of questions and their answer options.
+Thanks to that, each student will get a different version of the test.
+No one will get the same version with the same order of questions and answer options.
 Therefore, they have no chance to cheat.

 Let’s start right now!

 - Create question banks (slide pools/ question pools) with the selection of 11 types of interactive questions

 - Pull questions from question banks and display them randomly in the output

 - Mix up answer options for each question and display them randomly in the output

 As you know, a question bank is a collection of many questions.
 It comes in handy for creating multiple versions of a test.
 For this reason, it is an essential teaching aid for many teachers.